 I’ve been so excited to share this recipe since perfecting the concept this summer.
-I’d been dreaming of a curry-infused chickpea burger for a while.
+I’d been dreaming of a chickpea burger infused with the flavors of curry for a while.
 And although it took me several tries to nail, it was totally worth the effort!
 Friends, it’s burger time.

 This 10-ingredient burger is made with cooked quinoa and baked chickpeas.
 The chickpeas provide plenty of plant-based protein and fiber, while the quinoa helps bind the burger and stay together for cooking.

 Serrano pepper adds heat, ginger adds spice, and garlic infuses plenty of zingy garlic flavor.
 Lastly, my go-to curry powder injects tons of gorgeous flavor in one fell swoop.

 The last element is cooked potatoes that are mashed, seasoned, and stirred into the quinoa-chickpea mixture.
 This helps round out the flavor and texture super well and adds even more carby goodness to the mix (swoon).